-Late one night last September my wife was rushed to A&E at Southend hospital, after being there for a few hours I needed to use the toilet and so I set off in my wheelchair to look for a disabled toilet leaving my daughter to sit with my wife.
+Late one night in September 2014 my wife was rushed to A&E at Southend hospital, after being there for a few hours I needed to use the toilet and so I set off in my wheelchair to look for a disabled toilet leaving my daughter to sit with my wife.

-I didn’t want to go into the A&E waiting area because it was a friday and the waiting area would contain people that had been drinking and would be filthy.
+I didn’t want to go into the A&E waiting area because it was a Friday and the waiting area would contain people that had been drinking and the toilet would be filthy.

-I’m very familiar with the layout of the hospital and so I headed for the nearest toilet, unfortunately that is in the x-ray department and it was closed at night.
+I’m very familiar with the layout of Southend hospital and so I headed for the nearest toilet, unfortunately that is in the x-ray department and it is closed at night.

 I made it to the foyer, the Costa Coffee is open 24 hours but was empty except for the barista busily wiping down the counter.
 I wheeled up to the toilet door only to see a sign “OUT OF ORDER”.